Madonna della Bruna Feast – Matera

 2 July.
 Religious and pagan rites in honor of the Madonna della Bruna

 Every year on July 2nd, Matera celebrates the Madonna della Bruna, a centuries-old feast in which religious and pagan rites follow one another.
-The feast reaches its 634th edition in 2023.
+In 2024 the feast reaches its 635th edition.

 The feast begins in the morning with the celebration of Holy Mass in Piazza San Francesco d’Assisi followed by the procession of shepherds who carry the ancient image of the Madonna painted on copper through the streets of Matera.